TNC works every day with farmers, ranchers and fishers who want to conserve natural resources and reduce their impact on the environment.

 “Other funguses have hit, but nothing to this magnitude,” Gaspar says.
 “It literally wiped out coffee across the region.”

 After the rust, many farmers migrated north to Mexico, but Gaspar picked up work to make ends meet.
 He also collaborated with The Nature Conservancy’s staff to safeguard his farm against the fungal rust, replacing dead coffee plants with a variety that resists fungus, and adding guama trees to provide shade.
-The shade evens the temperature and humidity of the farm so the rust can’t take hold, and the trees stabilize the steep slopes to prevent soil runoff
+The shade evens the temperature and humidity of the farm so the rust can’t take hold, and the trees stabilize the steep slopes to prevent soil runoff into rivers.

 Five years after the die-off, Gaspar’s farm and the cooperative are healthy, and the cooperative is on the verge of regaining its organic certification.
 Last fall delivered a strong harvest with no sign of the rust.
 “All of my children help out during the harvest, filling wicker baskets with cherry-red coffee beans,” Gaspar says.
 “It’s tough work, but it’s a joyful occasion—seeing your hard work pay off.”

 If you're living in the Northeast and eating a ripe tomato in the winter, there’s a good chance Gary Reeder grew it.
 Reeder’s West Coast Tomato farm in Manatee County, Florida, grows roughly 50,000 pounds of tomatoes per acre.
 “I didn’t want anything to do with farming tomatoes when I was a kid,” says Reeder, who quit college to help his dad run the family farm.
 “But now I love it.
 It’s a passion.
 I want to grow the best crop I can.”